 Brain plasticity

-These treatments are helpful for retraining the brain based on the notion of neural plasticity.
-You can actually change the way your brain functions by developing new ways of thinking about stressful triggers, and these techniques teach you how to do that.
+These treatments help retrain the brain based on the notion of neural plasticity.
+You can change the way your brain functions by developing new ways of thinking about stressful triggers, and these techniques teach you how to do that.

-I have personally tried DNRS but found it to be too rigid a program for my particular wiring.
-What has helped my limbic system health the most is having a daily forgiveness practice to rewire my brain toward greater health.
+What has helped my limbic system health the most is having a daily forgiveness practice to rewire my brain toward greater health and using the Safe and Sound Protocol for nervous system retraining.

 Go slow